 The Runtime tab includes settings that apply when the workflow is run.

 - Use Global Default: The global setting can be configured in User Settings or System Settings.

-- Use Specific Amount: Define the minimum amount of memory the Engine will use to perform sort and join operations in a workflow.
+- Use Specific Amount: Define the maximum amount of memory the Engine will use to perform operations in a workflow.
 To change this setting for this workflow only, enter a value or use the selection arrows to set a new value.
 Generally, this value should be not changed.
-For more information on how Alteryx uses memory, see Memory Use.
+For more information on how Alteryx uses memory, visit Memory Use.